-There’s a lesson that fundraisers can learn from the history of Niagara Falls — specifically, about a suspension bridge that, from 1855 to 1897, connected the United States to Canada over the roaring waters.
+There’s a lesson that planned giving program fundraisers can learn from the history of Niagara Falls — specifically, about a suspension bridge that, from 1855 to 1897, connected the United States to Canada over the roaring waters.
 Hence, the story how it was built.

 The Niagara River, which drains Lake Erie into Lake Ontario, is 800 feet wide at the falls.
 The sheer cliffs that make up either side of the Whirlpool Gorge are 225 feet high.
 In the 19th Century, there was no technology available to easily span that gap and begin construction of a bridge.